Campaign of the Month: October 2017

 So threatened, Sterling responded with startling force.
 Calling upon some of his less than savory contacts, he hired a gang of Black Hand mobsters to follow Mariángel and Emile, catch them in the cuckolding act, and break every bone in the busker’s hands to “teach him to not touch another man’s property” with Mariángel as a captive witness.
 It’s unknown whether Sterling paid the thugs to gang-rape his wife, or whether that deed was lagniappe.

 Once again, the walls came crashing down on Mariángel.
 The police took a perfunctory statement, but never pursued the culprits.
 The hospitalized Emile refused her visits, and her other demimonde acquaintances evaded her.
 Sterling publicly denied any involvement, but privately he made his actions and attitudes all too clear.
-Mariángel tried to tell her high school aged son what happened, but Francis utterly rejected her and her allegations.
-After all, the boy regarded his father as a hard-working, respectable man whereas his mother had publicly shamed and hurt her entire family by her scandalous behavior.
+Mariángel tried to tell her high school-aged son what happened, but Francis utterly rejected her and her allegations.
+After all, the boy regarded his father as a hard-working and respectable man, whereas his mother had publicly shamed and hurt her entire family by her scandalous behavior.
 Tearfully, he called her a liar and enrolled in a Catholic boarding school rather than live with her.

 In February 2003, Mariángel buried her mother.